devopsvikramsingh/currency-converter-app/README.md

 # currency-converter-app
-A simple and user-friendly Currency Converter App that allows users to convert between multiple currencies in real-time.
-Built with a clean UI and efficient logic, the app fetches the latest exchange rates and provides quick conversions.
+A simple and user-friendly Currency Converter App that allows users to convert USD to INR currencies in real-time.
+Built with a clean UI and efficient logic, the app fetches the latest exchange rates and provides quick conversions.Using flutter